mehulagg/gitlab/doc/user/search/advanced_search.md

   Advanced Search is based on Elasticsearch, which is a purpose-built full text search engine that can be horizontally scaled so that it can provide search results in 1-2 seconds in most cases.
-- **Code Maintence:**
+- **Code Maintenance:**
-  Finding all the code that needs to be updated at once across an entire Instance can save time spent mainating code.
+  Finding all the code that needs to be updated at once across an entire Instance can save time spent maintaining code.
-  This is espcially helpful for organizations with more than 10 Active projects.
+  This is especially helpful for organizations with more than 10 active projects.
   This can also help build confidence is code refactoring to identify unknown impacts.
 - **Promote innersourcing:**
   Your company may consist of many different developer teams each of which has